-The Palais des Congrès is a famous congress center and concert venue in the 17th arrondissement of Paris.
-Nearby the venue are Bois de Boulogne, La Defense, the Champs Elysees and the affluent city of Neuilly-sur-Seine.
+Paris Congress Center, Palais des Congrès in French, is a congress center and concert venue in the 17th arrondissement.
+Nearby the venue are Bois de Boulogne, La Défense, Champs-Elysées and the city of Neuilly-sur-Seine.
 Paris business.

 It is a good idea to book a hotel or apartment near Palais des Congrès while in Paris for a convention or congress to take advantage of one of the world's greatest cities.